Hollywood Victory Committee

 One very popular program organized by the Hollywood Victory Committee was the broadcast of Command Performance.
 This program was not heard by American civilians but broadcast by short-wave radio to America's fighting forces on all battle fronts.
 The American soldiers sent in requests for what wanted on these broadcasts and the Hollywood Victory Committee worked to furnish the Hollywood stars.
 Major General A.D.
-Surles, Director of the War Department Bureau of Public Relations said that the troops "sit with ears glued to the radio every Sunday."
-Major General Surles also wrote, "it may be seen that your efforts on our behalf and the many services rendered to us by you and the stars of the screen, stage and radio are not only doing a tremendous job in the entertainment of our men in service abroad, but are doing an equally important job in building goodwill for our country with international audience."
+Surles, Director of the War Department Bureau of Public Relations, said that the troops "sit with ears glued to the radio every Sunday."
+Surles also wrote, "it may be seen that your efforts on our behalf and the many services rendered to us by you and the stars of the screen, stage and radio are not only doing a tremendous job in the entertainment of our men in service abroad, but are doing an equally important job in building goodwill for our country with international audience."